 I think the only thing I haven't tried from the Help suggestions is reinstalling

 I want to ask for more information.
-Please check for the issue in new profile - see Use the Profile Manager to create and remove Firefox profiles.
+Please check for the issue in new profile - see Profile Manager - Create, remove or switch Firefox profiles.

 Creating a new profile had no affect, but thankyou :) I think I have found the issue now from reading others problems, pretty sure its the vundo trojan virus thing??

 Have this site to help me get rid of it: http://sites.google.com/site/bbayles/index/antivundo